 Will it harm my lawn?

 Yet, grass itself is fragile while frozen.
 The water inside and around it turns to solid ice.
 If the grass has pressure applied to it, the ice acts like a knife in the grass leaf.
 It ruptures cell walls and rips tissue.
-The damaged of grass leaf area can die and turn brown.
-This can cause unsightly patches on your lawn.
+The damaged end of grass leaf can die and turn brown.
+This causes unsightly patches on your lawn.

 The Lawn Man